heistp/irtt/README.md

   - Make connref mechanism robust to listener failure
 	- Add per-IP limiting
   - Add a more secure way than cmdline flag to specify --hmac
-- Improve measurements on systems with inconsistent clock resolution (Windows)
-  - Try to fix 0 round-trip times
-  - Flag server processing times greater than RTT as timer inconsistensies
 - Stabilize API:
   - Always return instance of irtt.Error?
 If so, look at exitOnError.
   - Use error code (if available) as exit code